thomjak/thoughts/README.md

-markdown
----
-layout: default
-title: A journal to share some simple ideas
+# A journal to share some simple ideas
----

 ## About Me

 Hello!
-I'm a web developer passionate about creating awesome websites.
+I'm a developer.

 ## My Projects